 Satisfactory Academic Progress

 Federal regulations require that students receiving aid under Title IV programs maintain satisfactory academic progress (SAP).
 At UNCW, your SAP is evaluated at the end of each term on the following compliance areas:

-- Cumulative Grade Point Average (GPA)
+- Minimum Grade Point Average (GPA)

-- Maximum time limit (Time or T)
+- Maximum Timeframe Allowed to Complete Degree Requirements (Time or T)

 UNCW's SAP Policy

 The following table outlines the general terms of the SAP policy for the 2013-14 academic year.
 The complete policy is available here.